beautyinfallingleaves/rain-or-shine/README.md

 # Rain or Shine

-Rain or Shine is a simple weather forecast page which retrieves data from AccuWeather.
+Rain or Shine is a simple weather app which retrieves a 5-day forecast from AccuWeather.

 ## Installation